mirror12k/Pale-White-MVC/features.md

 ```

 ## Model Template Lists
-Extendng the Model Templates mentioned above, you can create a list node for easily adding/removing new model template entries to the dom:
+Extending the Model Templates mentioned above, you can create a list node for easily adding/removing new model template entries to the dom:
 **templates.glass**
 ```
 !template MainPageTemplate extends BaseTemplate